MEET THE FOUNDER

 Thank you for the opportunity to walk alongside you and your family on the path to healing.

-The BRIC Purpose
+The Beachside Purpose

 Finally, we hope to act as a catalyst and movement to spread the message that it is "Ok to not be ok."